apache/mxnet/docs/api/ndarray.rst

+.. function:: max(...)

+   Take max of the src.The result will be ndarray of shape (1,) on the same device.

+   :param src: Source input to the function
+   :type src: NDArray

+.. function:: min(...)

+   Take min of the src.The result will be ndarray of shape (1,) on the same device.

+   :param src: Source input to the function
+   :type src: NDArray

 .. function:: norm(...)

    Take L2 norm of the src.The result will be ndarray of shape (1,) on the same device.

+   :param src: Source input to the function
+   :type src: NDArray

+.. function:: round(...)

+   Take round value of the src

+   :param src: Source input to the function
+   :type src: NDArray

+.. function:: rsqrt(...)

+   Take rsqrt of the src

+   :param src: Source input to the function
+   :type src: NDArray

+.. function:: sign(...)

+   Take sign value of the src

+   :param src: Source input to the function
+   :type src: NDArray

+.. function:: sin(...)

+   Take sin of the src

    :param src: Source input to the function
    :type src: NDArray